 If you found your seed phrase and you enter it in a wallet and you get an error — that’s potentially a good sign.
 It could be that you wrote down one of the words incorrectly, or that you wrote them in the wrong order.
 Stare hard at that phrase — is there any way that you could interpret the letters in one of the words incorrectly?
 (Ex: could you have written “word” but interpreted it as “work”?)

 Next (assuming that your list is in English), check each of the words against this list of the 2048 words that can be included in a valid BIP39 seed phrase.
 If one of the words on your seed list isn’t on the list of 2048 words then there’s an error.

 It’s also possible that words can be written in the wrong order — you can always try to sort them by hand, but there are about 479 million possible permutations, so you’re best off doing it with a computer.

-If you want help with this, contact us.
+We can help with this, contact us here.

 If you don’t encounter an error when you enter your seed phrase, but the wallet is empty, it is still possible that you have written a word incorrectly or given them the wrong order.
 But, it’s much more likely that the seed phrase that you’ve entered is for a different wallet (not the wallet that stores your punk).

 Here is an unfortunate truth: most of the time when you recreate a wallet from its seed phrase and the assets that you expected to be there aren’t there, the problem is caused by user error.